practicingruby/practicing-ruby-paid/posts/v5/003-evented-io.md

 ## IO events

-At the most basic level, there are only two events for an IO object:
+At the most basic level, there are only two events for an `IO` object:

-1. Readable: The IO is readable, data is waiting for us.
+1. Readable: The `IO` is readable, data is waiting for us.
-2. Writable: The IO is writable, we can write data.
+2. Writable: The `IO` is writable, we can write data.

 These might sound a little confusing: How can a client know that the server will send us data?
 It can't.
 Readable doesn't mean "the server will send us data", it means "the server has already sent us data".
 In that case the data is handled by the kernel in your OS.
-Whenever you read from an IO object, you're actually just copying bytes from the kernel.
-If the receiver does not read from IO, the kernel's buffer will become full and the sender's IO will no longer be writable.
+Whenever you read from an `IO` object, you're actually just copying bytes from the kernel.
+If the receiver does not read from `IO`, the kernel's buffer will become full and the sender's `IO` will no longer be writable.
 The sender will then have to wait until the receiver can catch up and free up the kernel's buffer.
-This is what makes non-blocking IO operations tricky to work with.
+This is what makes non-blocking `IO` operations tricky to work with.

 Because these low level operations can be tedious to handle manually, the goal of an I/O loop is to trigger some more usable events for application